-One of the great recent revelations for many people living with PTSD has been the benefits afforded by service dogs.
+One of the great recent revelations for many people living with PTSD is the benefits service dogs provide.
 In most cases, service dogs are designed to provide the victim with many services, including giving comfort following nightmares, retrieving medication, and locating exits when victims suffer panic attacks.

 Is a Service Dog the Best Option for You?

 As Mental Health America notes, there are three different kinds of service dogs:

 - Psychiatric service dog (PSD) — Dogs trained to assist people with psychiatric or mental disabilities such as PTSD.

 - Emotional support animal (ESA) — Any domestic animal intended to help with the emotional or psychological symptoms of a handler’s condition or disorder.
 Not trained to perform specific tasks like PSDs.

 - Therapy animals — Animals used to provide affection and comfort, but do not serve any additional function.

 Mental Health America points out that people need to “seriously consider the responsibilities that come with taking care of a service animal.”
 For most PTSD victims, a PSD is the best choice because the dog will be specially trained to provide specific assistance.